Nirmal Sen

-Nirmal Kumar Sengupta (August 3, 1930 – January 8, 2013), commonly known as Nirmal Sen, was a Bangladeshi journalist and politician.
+Nirmal Kumar Sen Gupta (নির্মল কুমার সেন গুপ্ত; 3 August 1930 – 8 January 2013), commonly known as Nirmal Sen, was a Bangladeshi journalist and politician.

 Early life

 Sen was born on 3 August 1930 in Dighirpar village, Kotalipara Upazila, Gopalganj District, East Bengal, British India.
 In 1942, he became active in student politics while in grade nine.
 He graduated from Barisal BM College.
 He did his undergraduate and master's from the University of Dhaka.
 He was a member of the Revolutionary Socialist Party in Kolkata.

 Career

 Sen joined Dainik Jehad in 1956.
 He also worked at The Daily Ittefaq, Dainik Pakistan (later renamed Dainik Bangla).

 From 1971 to 1972, Sen was the President of Dhaka Union of Journalists.
 From 1972 to 1978, Sen was the president of Bangladesh Federal Union of Journalists.
 He was a member of the Jatiya Press Club.